-GTCR, of which Messrs.
-Cressey and Thoma are principals, participated in the formation of Heritage in 1989, and immediately prior to this offering held 1,014,060 shares of Heritage's Class A Common Stock and 5,927 shares of Heritage's Redeemable Preferred Stock, representing 61.60% and 62.48% of Heritage's outstanding Common Stock and Preferred Stock, respectively.
-In accordance with the terms of the Letter Agreement, Heritage and certain members of management will repurchase all of GTCR's shares of Class A Common Stock and Heritage will repurchase all of GTCR's shares of Redeemable Preferred Stock for an aggregate of approximately \$42.8 million in cash (assuming an offering price of \$20.50 per Common Unit) and an aggregate of \$3.0 million in Management Notes identical in terms to those to be issued to Prudential.
+GTCR participated in the formation of Heritage in 1989, and immediately prior to this offering held 1,014,060 shares of Heritage's Class A Common Stock and 5,927 shares of Heritage's Redeemable Preferred Stock, representing 61.60% and 62.48% of Heritage's outstanding Common Stock and Preferred Stock, respectively.
+In accordance with the terms of the Equity Repurchase Agreement, Heritage and certain members of management will repurchase all of GTCR's shares of Class A Common Stock and Heritage will repurchase all of GTCR's shares of Redeemable Preferred Stock for an aggregate of approximately \$41.8 million in cash and an aggregate of \$3.0 million in Management Notes identical in terms to those to be issued to Prudential.
 The consideration to be paid in connection with such repurchase was determined by negotiation among Heritage, Prudential, GTCR and the stockholders of Heritage to be remaining after consummation of the Transactions.
 Heritage will pay the cash portion of such purchase price with a portion of the proceeds of the Note Placement.